brainhack-school2020/P-n-lopePG_EEG-ADHD/README.md

 #Results
 TBA

-#Tools I learned during this project
+#Tools plan on learning for this project
-TBA

-Deliverables:
-We plan on making our data-set BIDS-compatible using MNE python.
-The project will also be published in a github repository.

-Results:
-TBA

-Tools I learned during this project:
-TBA
+MNE python
+Similarity Fusion
+GitHub
+BIDS
+Get more proficient in python